Ph-ill/Dimis-Corner/WARP.md

-# WARP.md - AI Agent Context for Dimi's Corner
+# WARP.md - AI Agent Context for Hypnagogic Optics

 This file provides guidance to AI agents (including Warp AI) when working with this Hugo blog project.